UntitledModGame/umg-mods/lootplot.s0.content/_planning/EARLY_2025_TODOLIST.md

 When an item fails activation, Big red cross animation?
 ^^^ IDK, is it a good idea to have this?
 We already have it so the item shakes when it cant activate...

+## PLANNING SPIKE:
+Do something with the mineral-ring items.